jasonacox/Powerwall-Dashboard/backups/README.md

 BACKUP_FOLDER="${DASHBOARD}/backups"          # Destination folder for backups
 KEEP="5"                                      # Days to keep backup

-# Check to see if direcotry exists
+# Check to see if directory exists
 if [ ! -d "${DASHBOARD}" ]; then
   echo "Dashboard directory ${DASHBOARD} does not exist." exit